Warehouse Optimization 15 Considerations in Warehouse Space Planning

 When planning space needs, don’t stop at determining the current SKU counts.
 Consider how SKU growth and inventory growth will impact the number of bulk locations and pick bin requirements.
 Will inventory turns be constant or changing?
 How will this impact the storage space required?

 Also, consider space required for packing, shipping and staging for outbound orders.
+The shipping process will have a significant impact on an efficient warehouse layout design.
 Wholesale distribution and manufacturing typically requires much larger outbound docks and staging awaiting routing, etc. for LTL and TL shipments.
-Whereas, consumer driven businesses can typically live load small parcel trailers.
+Whereas consumer driven businesses can typically live load small parcel trailers.

 On outbound docks, consider what carriers you currently ship with and how that might change in the future.
 How many different carriers (LTL, TL and small parcel carriers) and how many different sorts are required?
 Will you have carriers drop trailers throughout the day, impacting the useable doors?